bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

 ```
 pipenv run python measure_tile_performance.py <arg1> <arg2> <arg3> -f
 ```
-The following example is using slug `TPvGJfrWSmqCAw7w8GnQ3w` which will run the query 2 times with delay of 10s between each query and create a csv file.
+The following example is using slug `hmbjQaHfeDbrtAsoCCBofP` which will run the query 2 times with delay of 10s between each query and create a csv file.

 ```
-pipenv run python measure_tile_performance.py TPvGJfrWSmqCAw7w8GnQ3w 2 10 -f
+pipenv run python measure_tile_performance.py hmbjQaHfeDbrtAsoCCBofP 2 10 -f
 ```

 ### Example without SleepTimer and without csv file: